mikheyev/SandwichesWithSnakemake/README.md

 ```
 (snake-env)$ snakemake -s listfile.snake
 ```

 #### How do I tell Snakemake which list of kids to process as a command line argument?
-There are (at least) two ways we can accomplish this:

 ##### Use a configuration parameter (see [config.snake](config.snake))
 Snakemake autosets a global variable `config`, even if no configfile is loaded.
 This can be used to pass arguments to the snakefile.
 ```